eclipse-tractusx/traceability-foss/docs/concept/#578-consistent-null-values/#578-consistent-null-values.md

     - [ ] Empty strings ("") are all converted to null.
 - [ ] Null values are shown as a dash "-" in the frontend.
 - [ ] When sorting columns, null values are treated the default way of the database.
 (Shown at the end for ASC - shown at the beginning for DESC)
 - [ ] Null values can be filtered for.
-They are shown as "*empty field*" when filtering for them.
+They are shown as "-" when filtering for them.
 This option is always shown at the top of the filter/search box regardless of what the user is searching for.
 - [ ] Leading and trailing whitespace characters don't count as mandatory values during user input.

 # Out of scope